Tobacco and Drug Policy

 - Negative-dilute results are grounds for an immediate retest.
 Students with consecutive negative-dilute test results may be suspended from the University.

 The cost of drug testing is the responsibility of the University.
 Embry-Riddle has contracted with a professional testing service as the certified laboratory for the collection and analysis of test specimens.
-This testing service will adhere to all requirements for chain of custody, test reporting, and specimen retention in accordance with proposed DOT and FAA regulations.
+This testing service will adhere to all requirements for chain of custody, test reporting, and specimen retention in accordance with DOT and FAA regulations.